 Call Now

 1800-102-2727The NEET (National Eligibility cum Entrance Test) is the gateway for students aspiring to pursue MBBS, BDS, and AYUSH courses across India.
 Every year, lakhs of candidates appear for NEET, but only those meeting the NEET cutoff qualify for admission.
-As NEET 2026 approaches, students are eager to know the expected neet cutoff marks and percentile for different categories.
-Understanding the cut off trends can help aspirants set realistic targets and prepare effectively.
+As Re-NEET 2026 approaches, students are eager to know the expected neet cutoff marks and percentile for different categories.
+Understanding the NEET cutoff trends can help aspirants set realistic score targets and prepare more effectively for the exam.
+With Re-NEET 2026 scheduled for 21 June 2026, candidates are actively searching for the latest updates on qualifying marks, percentile requirements, and category-wise cutoff trends to assess their chances of admission.

 Although the official neet cutoff will be declared along with the NEET 2026 result, students can refer to the expected neet cutoff range based on previous years’ data.